Nadezhda Ladygina-Kohts: Honors and awards

 Nadia Kohts was named an Honored Scientist of the Russian Soviet Federated Socialist Republic in 1960.
 She also was awarded the Order of Lenin, among others.

 Personal life

 Kohts had one son, Rudolf Alfred Kohts, in 1925 named after Rudolf Steiner who the couple admired.
-She died at the age of 74 on September 3, 1963, likely due to a heart condition she had been suffering from for several years.
+She died at the age of 74 on September 3, 1963, likely due to a heart condition she had had for several years.